-- Description [BPF] Description and BPF expression of the trace - Sampling Type of sampling being used - From Date when the Packet Tracer started capturing packets - Until Time or the conditions that will cause the Packet Tracer to stop capturing the traffic - Status Indicates the status of the Packet Tracer.
-It is green if it is running, and red if it is not - Packet Tracer Packet Sensor or Packet Filter used for capturing packets - Files / Size Number of dump files generated and the size of the latest dump file - Packets Number of packets captured - Actions Click the first icon to view the latest dump file in an integrated packet analyzer interface.
-Click the second icon to download the latest dump file to your computer.
+- Status Indicates the status of the capture process.
+It is green if it is running, and red if it is not - Packet Logger Packet Sensor or Packet Filter used for capturing the packets - Packets / Dropped Number of packets captured and number of packets dropped - Files / Size Number of dump files generated and the size of the latest dump file - Description [BPF] Description and the BPF expression used for the dump - From Date when the capture process started - Until Time limit or other conditions that will cause the capturing process to stop - Sampling Type of sampling being used - Payload The value of the "Packet Payload" parameter - Comments The value of the "Comments" parameter - Actions Click on the first icon to view the latest dump file in an integrated packet analyzer interface.
+Click on the second icon to download the latest dump file to your computer.
 If downloading does not work, but viewing does, increase the values of the max_execution_time and memory_limit from php.ini.
-Click the third icon to stop capturing packets
+Click the third icon to stop the capturing process

-Packet Trace Archive
+Packet Dump Archive

-By default, packet traces are sorted by time in descending order.
+By default, the captures are sorted by time in descending order.
 By clicking the down arrow of any column header, you can apply row filters, change sorting direction and toggle the visibility of columns.

-The [+] sign from the first column expands each row for additional information about the packet trace and provides access to packet dump files.
+The [+] sign from the first column expands each row for additional information about the capture and provides access to packet dump files.
 The columns are explained in the previous section.

-Reports " Components " Overview
+Reports " Devices " Overview